On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: Numerical experiments on sharpness of the injectivity radius bound

-This may partly be explained by the fact that the maximum of the sectional curvature is only reached for tangent vectors of rank two and the limited range of directions for low ranks.
-With larger sectional curvature the boundary for cut points, respectively conjugate points, is smaller, which creates the possibility for cut points of geodesics of smaller length.\\ Based on this, we restrict ourselves in the following investigations to tangents with rank two.
-With the following observation, the space under investigation can be restricted even further.
-Considering the number of reached cut points on the Stiefel manifolds $St(n,p)$ in relation to the total number of examined geodesics on a Stiefel manifold we can restrict ourselves to small values for $p$ (see \Cref{fig:npmaps}).
-This is in line with the findings in \cite{ZimmermannStoye2024}.\\

-In all further investigations with $\mu\in\left[2.8,\,3.1\right]$ the smallest $\mu$ prior to which a geodesic had its cut point was found to be $2.87$.
+This may partly be explained by the fact that the maximum of the sectional curvature is only reached for tangent vectors of rank two and the limited range of directions in low dimensions.
+With larger sectional curvature the boundary for cut points, respectively conjugate points, is smaller, which creates the possibility for cut points of geodesics of smaller length.\\ Based on this, we restrict ourselves in the following investigations to tangents of low rank by choosing a small value for $p$.
+This is in line with the findings in \cite{ZimmermannStoye2024}.\\ In all further investigations with $\mu\in\left[2.8,\,3.1\right]$, the smallest geodesic length $\mu$ prior to which a geodesic had its cut point was found to be $2.87$.
 The interval is discretized in step sizes of $0.01$.
 To determine a more detailed statement about a bound for the injectivity radius, the shorter interval $\left[2.86,\,2.95\right]$ discretized with a step size of $0.005$ is examined (see \Cref{fig:mugraph}).
 Again, the smallest $\mu$ prior to which a geodesic had its cut point is $2.87$.\\

 With a different approach, we further restrict the space of the analysed geodesics.
 From \Cref{thm:Klingenberg}, we know that the bound on the injectivity radius depends on a global constant $H$ that bounds the sectional curvature on the Stiefel manifold.
-The larger the sectional curvature, the smaller the bound on the injectivity radius and the smaller the bound on the length of geodesics possibly having cut points, respectively.
-Therefore, we now restrict ourselves to the study of random geodesics with starting velocity $\Delta$ coming from a tangent plane section of maximum sectional curvature $\frac54$.
+The larger the sectional curvature, the smaller the bound on the injectivity radius and the smaller the lower bound on the length of geodesics possibly having cut points, respectively.
+Therefore, we now restrict ourselves to the study of `random' geodesics with starting velocity $\Delta$ coming from a tangent plane section of maximum sectional curvature $\frac54$.
 Tangent vectors spanning tangent plane sections with maximum sectional curvature can be found in \cite{ZimmermannStoye2024}.
 Following this approach, we obtain the same results as in the previous experiments (see \Cref{fig:mugraph_maxcurv}).\\